 Overall, the role of the committee is advisory.
 Yet in some instances, members of the committee acting on its behalf will be co-opted into executive committees with executive functions.

 MECHANISMS AND ACTIVITIES

-In the formulation of common approaches , goals and policies the main task of the committee is to obtaining consensus.
+In the formulation of common approaches, goals and policies the main task of the committee is in obtaining consensus.
 This is best done by having experts or work groups develop and document the initial proposal.
 This is tabled at the main committee and discussed at length to allow various stakeholders to put in their input and defend their interests.
 When the consensus is achieved it should be disseminated.

-The realization of initiatives by the committee are usually done through sub-committees.
-To give some actions the force of authority, executive committees made up of representatives of Clinical Governance and the management (the CEO) need to be formed.
+Carrying out the initiatives of the committee are usually done through sub-committees.
+To give some actions the force of authority, executive committees should be made up of representatives of Clinical Governance and the management (the CEO).
 Terms and conditions of these committees need to be clearly specified.
 These sub-committees must also be aware that their decisions and actions are subject to legal scrutiny.

 Like all committees, the main mechanism for carrying out its activities is through meetings.
 It is important that the meetings are carried out in properly structured manner.
 Minutes should be kept meticulously.
 Discussions should be free and what transpires need to be transparent to others stakeholders outside of the committee.
 To ensure decisions are based on comprehensive and balanced information, a lot of research through literature review and even studies need to be performed.
 Individuals or teams can be assigned to do this.

 A sub-committee should be formed to design orientation and training programmes by identifying training needs of new and existing clinical staff.
 It has the duty to monitor and ensure that they are implemented.
 The actual programme should be carried out by a unit within the human resource department in collaboration with various clinical departments.